-- Entrance examination - · Division interview
+- Entrance examination (except Counselor Education and Supervision) - Division interview

 The Doctoral Admissions Committee approves and denies admission to the research doctoral programs.
 All relevant information in the application packet (GPA, GRE scores) and the recommendation from the division (including evaluation of the master's paper, entrance exam, and division interview) are considered in ascertaining the applicant's potential for advanced research studies and making a final decision concerning admission.